 This recipe is a nice way to spice up store-bought eggnog as well, so there's no need to make it from scratch.
 It's best to use well-chilled eggnog and, if you want, you can also add a few ice cubes to cool and water it down just a little.

 Gather the ingredients.

 Serve and enjoy!

-- The White Christmas also looks great in a cocktail glass, in which case this recipe could easily serve two.
-Yet, you might want to go up to 2 ounces of Southern Comfort and 1 ounce chocolate liqueur.
+The white Christmas also looks great in a cocktail glass, in which case this recipe could easily serve two.
+You might want to go up to 2 ounces of Southern Comfort and 1 ounce of chocolate liqueur.